Thailand Shopping Guide: Are your pocket and suitcase ready for this?

 The “Land of Smile” is a top shopping destination for both spendthrifts and penny-pinchers.
 If you know where to look, just about anything is available to buy; from traditional Thai pottery and handwoven silks to gemstones and designer goods.
 Here’s a guide for you, ladies and gentlemen, for your Thailand shopping trip researches.

 Clothes and shoes

-In a country that shopping is considered as a nation hobby, and appearance matters very much, you will be amazed by the enormous ranges of clothes and shoes types, styles and brands.
-You can find anything that you want to wear here, from a basic USD 1 100% cotton T-shirt to Thai designed dresses and suits, and many world-wide luxury brands like Chanel, Dior, Louis Vuitton etc. Thailand is like the perfect combination of Vietnam local markets and Hong Kong Causeway Bay.
+In a country where shopping is considered as a national hobby, and appearance matters very much, you will be amazed by the enormous ranges of clothes and shoe types, styles and brands.
+You can find anything that you want to wear here, from a basic USD 1 100% cotton T-shirt to Thai designed dresses and suits, and many world-wide luxury brands like Chanel, Dior, Louis Vuitton, etc. Thailand is like the perfect combination of Vietnam local markets and Hong Kong Causeway Bay.

 Clothes and shoes can be found anywhere in the streets, with varying prices, materials and styles.
 And you should grab what you want, as excluding high-level shopping malls, your pocket really can afford like 20 T-shirt and 10 pair of shoes.
 If your suitcase is not big enough, buy one more!